osTicket/docs/Plugins/Attachments in S3.rst

 :code:`php manage.php file migrate --backend D --to 3`

-Where 'backend' refers to the 'bk' column in the database, 'D' stands for the current backend being used, Database in this case, and '3' stands for the backend you want to switch to which is S3 in this example.
+Where :code:`backend` refers to the :code:`bk` column in the database, :code:`D` stands for the current backend being used, Database in this case, and :code:`3` stands for the backend you want to switch to which is S3 in this example.

 .. image:: ../_static/images/as310.png
   :alt: Command in Terminal

-Once the command has been run, you can look back in the database and you will notice the the bk field now shows '3' for all of the attachments since they have been migrated.
+Once the command has been run, you can look back in the database and you will notice the the :code:`bk` field now shows :code:`3` for all of the attachments since they have been migrated.

 .. image:: ../_static/images/as311.png
   :alt: Command in Terminal